ServerFarm expands Toronto data center - Cloud7

-ServerFarm announced the project to add 14MW of new critical capacity to ServerFarm’s Toronto data center included a major construction phase, which was completed during the virus outbreak.
+ServerFarm has announced the project to add 14MW of new critical capacity to ServerFarm’s Toronto data center included a major construction phase, which was completed during the virus outbreak.
 Power availability of the facility is now over 21 MW. the company announced that the reuse of the existing 80,000-square-foot building shell cuts embodied carbon by an estimated 75%.
-ServerFarm also stated that the expansion was executed with the support of TD Securities, Israel Discount Bank, and others.

 21 MW power availability